batchku/dranimate/readme.md

 ```
 https://github.com/cmuartfab/dranimate.git
 ```
-- switch to the `beta` branch with
+- switch to the `some-webpack` branch with
 ```
-git checkout beta
+git checkout some-webpack
 ```
 - switch to browser folder with
 ```